-I have taught in academic and community settings for more than 30 years.
-In addition to teaching at in IAS and at UW Bothell, I am a senior member of the Master of Fine Arts Faculty at Goddard College in Vermont.
-I am also an adjunct faculty at Evergreen State College in Olympia.
+I have taught in academic, community settings, prisons, libraries and peoples’ homes and for more than 30 years.
+In addition to teaching at in the MFA and IAS programs at UW Bothell, I am a senior member of the Master of Fine Arts Faculty at Goddard College in Vermont.
 I frequently teach at the Summer Writing Program at the Jack Kerouac School of Disembodied Poetics at Naropa University in Boulder, Colorado.
-I have taught short courses and workshops at many colleges and universities including Brown University, Northwestern University, Wesleyan University, the universities of Texas, Alaska, California and Alabama, San Francisco State University, University of Denver, etc. For four years I directed the Port Townsend Writers Conference; I co-founded and was the first curator of the Jack Straw Writers Program and I was the first writer in residence at the The Richard Hugo House.
+I have taught short courses and workshops at many other colleges and universities including Brown University, Northwestern University, Wesleyan University, the universities of Texas, Alaska, California and Alabama, San Francisco State University, University of Denver, etc. For four years I directed the Port Townsend Writers Conference; I co-founded and was the first curator of the Jack Straw Writers Program and I was the first writer in residence at the The Richard Hugo House.

 Recent Courses Taught

 BWRIT 500: Between Prose and Poetry

 I am the author of twelve books of prose - fiction, nonfiction and mixed genre - published both here in the US and abroad and numerous texts for theater, dance and the visual arts.
 I am also a curator, lecturer, and visual artist.
 I have shown visual and installation work at museums (Frye, Hedreen) and galleries (Simon Fraser U, Shoreline Community College) in the US and Canada.
 My work has been adapted and performed in the UK, US and Germany.
 My one woman show, MONSTROUS, was commissioned by the Northwest Film Forum and premiered there in 2103.
 Also in 2013, a full length study of my work, Rebecca Brown: Literary Subversions of Homonormalization by Dr. Lies Xhonneaux was published by Cambria Press.